 The Graduate Certificate in Fatigue Risk Management is a postgraduate course that aims to develop a comprehensive set of skills and knowledge relating to managing the risks associated with fatigue.
 The course is designed for, but not exclusive to, people currently working in the industry.
 The units are run by online study and provide blended staff-guided learning including both online engagement and face-to-face interactions.

-As a student in the course, you will learn about safety systems and regulation, human factors and fatigue risk management.
+As a student in the course, you will learn about safety systems and regulations, human factors and fatigue risk management.

 Upon completion, you may continue your learning by enrolling in the Graduate Diploma of Occupational Health and Safety to further specialise.
 You will have an opportunity to complete authentic learning tasks to contextualise your learning.